Affordable Yoga Prop Sets: Best Kits for Beginners

 • Triangle Pose: Place a block under your hand to maintain a long spine.

-• Supported Bridge: Rest a block under your sacrum to open your chest.
+• Supported Bridge: Rest a block under your sacrum to gently open your chest if that feels comfortable for you.

 • Half Moon: Use two blocks for symmetry to stabilize your balance.

-Pro Tip: High-density foam or cork blocks are beginner-friendly for their lightweight support.
+Pro tip: High-density foam blocks (2-pack) are beginner-friendly for their lightweight support.

 Yoga Straps: Wrangle Tight Muscles

-Not a lasso, but a yoga strap for flexibility will tame tight hamstrings!
-It extends reach and deepens stretches.
+Not a lasso, but a yoga strap for flexibility can gently support tight hamstrings.
+It extends reach and can help deepen stretches.

 Key Strap Uses